rng-guy/NFSMWBartender/README.md

 * You must install the [NFSMW LimitAdjuster mod](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) (LA) by Zolika1351 for game stability if you set any global cop-spawn limit above 8.
 Without LA, the game will start unloading models and assets because its default cop loader simply cannot handle managing more than 8 vehicles for very long.
 To fully unlock the global cop-spawn limit without taking spawning control away from Bartender, open LA's `NFSMWLimitAdjuster.ini` configuration file and disable *everything* in its `[Options]` parameter group.
 Even with these changes, LA itself might still crash sometimes.

-* You must assign the `CAR` class to the `pvehicle` VltEd entries of all vehicles you specify in any of the spawn tables, either directly or through their parent VltEd entries.
+* You must assign the `CAR` class to the `pvehicle` VltEd entries of all vehicles you provide in any of the spawn tables.
+You can do this directly or through parent entries.

-* All free-roam "Roadblocks", "Events", and "Patrols" spawn tables that you leave empty become copies of their respective "Chasers" tables (which must each contain at least one vehicle).
+* Bartender uses the respective "Chasers" spawn table (which must contain at least one vehicle) in place of all free-roam "Roadblocks", "Events", and "Patrols" spawn tables you leave empty.

-* All race spawn tables that you leave empty become copies of their free-roam counterparts.
+* Bartender uses the free-roam spawn tables in place of all race spawn tables you leave empty.

 * Vehicles in "Roadblocks" spawn tables are not equally likely to spawn in every vehicle position of a given roadblock formation.
 This is because the game processes roadblock vehicles in a fixed, formation-dependent order, making it (e.g.) more likely for vehicles with low `count` and high `chance` values to spawn in any position that happens to be processed first.
 This does not apply to vehicles with `count` values of at least 5, as no roadblock contains more than 5 cars.